-This cocktail by bartender Weisi Basore at Bar Cleeta, a casual small-plates eatery she co-owns with her husband, Trae Basore, in Bentonville, Ark., is liquid tribute to the South––one that incorporates the region’s most beloved summer refreshment, sweet tea, and its prime summer fruit, peaches.
+The Forefathers is liquid tribute to the South––one that incorporates the region’s most beloved summer refreshment and its prime summer fruit, peaches.
+To build the drink, she first makes a sweet tea oleo saccharum by macerating citrus with sugar, then cooks the mixture with sweet tea to form a syrup.
+She stirs that over ice with bourbon and a few dashes of peach bitters.
 “The oleo saccharum brings a hint of citrus to the sweet tea syrup and rounds out this version of an Old Fashioned,” she says.

-Add all ingredients into a mixing glass with ice and stir until cold.
+Add the bourbon, sweet tea oleo saccharum and bitters into a mixing glass with ice and stir until well-chilled.

 Strain into an Old Fashioned glass over a 2-inch ice cube.